Federated Data-Efficient Instruction Tuning for Large Language Models: Additional Experiments

-In Section \ref{subsec-app-inter}, we visualize the features obtained from last Transformer layer and the fused features with \modeldatajuicer on \datadolly as an example, as presented in Figure \ref{pic-visualization-feature}.
-In order to illustrate the differences between fused features and the final layer features in more scenarios, we supplemented the visualizations using different LLMs in various scenario.
+In Section \ref{subsec-app-inter}, we visualize the features obtained from the last Transformer layer and the fused features with \modeldatajuicer on \datadolly as an example, as presented in Figure \ref{pic-visualization-feature}.
+In order to illustrate the differences between fused features and the final layer features in more scenarios, we supplemented the visualizations using different LLMs in various scenarios.
 As shown in Figure \ref{pic-appendix-visualization-feature-aop}, the fused features create more distinct boundaries among clients.
-Thus, these fused features can be utilized to more effectively distinguish between data samples.
+Thus, these fused features can be utilized to more effectively distinguish between data samples than existing solutions.